What Is Talent Planning?

 5. Tie talent needs to business goals

 The pandemic era has expanded the role of HR and solidified the value the department brings to the enterprise.
 Tight alignment between overall business strategy and human resources is absolutely critical to ensuring the right skills are available to execute the company’s mission.

 Be sure you’re making talent planning decisions based on agreed upon business objectives so that your workforce is prepared for the direction your organization plans to move in.
 For example, you might ask the question, Will customer experience be critical for success?

 If the answer in your case is yes, it’s best to start acquiring the skills needed to ensure customer success now—such as technical support and communications—and the personality traits needed to do the job well—such as patience and logic.

 Your strategic workforce planning software should provide a way to track talent decisions so they can be measured against business goals set out by senior management or the C-suite.
 Doing so will help HR justify and back talent decisions with data, strengthen the case for increased budgets, and improve overall business outcomes.

-Meeting the Needs of Today and Preparing for What Comes Next
+Use Talent Planning to Meet the Needs of Today and Prepare for What Comes Next

 Use accessible, accurate data to drive your organization’s talent planning initiatives and meet the needs of today while preparing for what comes next.
 Our workforce solutions give organizations forward-looking analytics, forecasting tools, and verified skills data that workforce planning teams can use to take a skills-based approach to talent management.